Nikhil-Mehraa/Smart-Parking-System/README.md

 ### Backend

 1. Navigate to the backend directory (if separated):
-2. Install dependencies:
+2. Install dependencies using command :  npm install
-3. Start the backend server:
-The backend runs on `http://localhost:4000`.
+3. Start the backend server using command - npm start The backend runs on `http://localhost:4000`.

 ### Frontend

 1. Navigate to the frontend directory (if separated):
-2. Install dependencies:
+2. Install dependencies using command : npm install
+3. Start the frontend server using command - npm start
-3. The frontend runs on `http://localhost:3000`.
+4. The frontend runs on `http://localhost:3000`.

 ## Usage